Growth of bilinear maps II: Bounds and orders: Introduction

 By Corollary \ref{cor:estimating-lambda}, given a value $\lambda_0$ other than $\lambda$ one can always decide whether $\lambda>\lambda_0$ or $\lambda<\lambda_0$ (regardless of complexity) since when $n$ is large enough, the value $\lambda_0$ will be to the left or to the right of the small interval containing $\lambda$.
-However, when $\lambda_0$ is given without being guaranteed to be different from $\lambda$, we have a question:\footnote{During a communication, Matthieu Rosenfeld claims that this problem is undecidable.}
+However, when $\lambda_0$ is given without being guaranteed to be different from $\lambda$, we have the following question. \begin{question} Given any $\lambda_0$, is the problem checking if $\lambda\ne\lambda_0$ decidable? \end{question}